June 6, 2025

 Overview of UAE’s Industrial Zone Ecosystem

-These zones are, quite simply, a cornerstone of the UAE’s ambitious strategy for industrial diversification.
+These zones are a cornerstone of the UAE’s strategy for industrial diversification.
 They typically come packed with attractive perks like 100% foreign ownership (a huge plus in free zones), tax exemptions, simplified customs procedures, and ready access to a skilled workforce.

 Deep Dive into Key Zones

-Several zones really stand out as particularly promising for anyone looking to set up solar module manufacturing facilities:
+Several zones stand out as particularly promising for setting up solar module manufacturing facilities:

 • Khalifa Economic Zones Abu Dhabi (KEZAD Group):

-• Its Solar Connection: It’s exciting to see that KEZAD is actively working to attract renewable energy manufacturing.
-For instance, Abundance Solar Panels Industries is investing AED 55 million to establish a solar panel factory right there in KEZAD – a clear sign of confidence.
+• Its Solar Connection: KEZAD is actively working to attract renewable energy manufacturing.
+For instance, Abundance Solar Panels Industries is investing AED 55 million to establish a solar panel factory in the zone—a clear sign of confidence.

 • Dubai Industrial City (DIC):

-• What DIC Offers: As a large industrial hub within Dubai Wholesale City, DIC is perfectly tailored for medium and light manufacturing.
-It provides plots of land, pre-built warehouses, and reliable infrastructure, with the added significant benefit of being close to Jebel Ali Port and Al Maktoum International Airport.
-Talk about convenience!
+• What DIC Offers: As a large industrial hub within Dubai Wholesale City, DIC is tailored for medium and light manufacturing.
+It provides plots of land, pre-built warehouses, and reliable infrastructure, with the significant benefit of being close to Jebel Ali Port and Al Maktoum International Airport.

-• Its Solar Connection: DIC is already a bustling home to various manufacturing and logistics companies, including those deeply involved in the renewable energy sector.
+• Its Solar Connection: DIC is already home to various manufacturing and logistics companies, including those involved in the renewable energy sector.
 For example, Nippon Energy has acquired a solar panel unit and announced exciting plans for a 1GW HJT module plant in Dubai.
-And the news of Almaden, a Chinese company, planning a major solar glass factory in the UAE, really underscores just how attractive the region is for the entire solar value chain.
+The news of Almaden, a Chinese company, planning a major solar glass factory in the UAE underscores how attractive the region is for the entire solar value chain.

 • Jebel Ali Free Zone (JAFZA):